MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_correlation_matrix_cruise_track.rst

-This example colocalizes the Gradient 2 cruise (MGL1704) with 12 variables, including underway measurements of prochlorococcus, synechococcus, and picoeukaryote abundances by `SeaFlow dataset`_, satellite products (adt, chl, sst), and model estimates (see the ``match_params()`` function below for more details).
+This example colocalizes the Gradient 2 cruise (MGL1704) with 12 variables, including underway measurements of prochlorococcus, synechococcus, and picoeukaryote abundances by the `SeaFlow dataset`_, satellite products (adt, chl, sst), and model estimates (see the ``match_params()`` function below for more details).
 Please explore the `catalog`_ to find more appropriate target variables.

-Returns the generated correlation graph object.
-One may modify the graph properties (see example below).

 Review `Match (colocalize) Cruise Track with Datasets`_, and `Match (colocalize) Datasets`_ pages for more details and tips!